• Skip to primary navigation

 Notes

 • This recipe makes about 24 cake pops and uses about 1 full cup of mashed-up cake.
-The ratio of cake to frosting is ½ cup to 2 tablespoon of frosting.
-It may differ depending on your cake so always start with less frosting.
+The ratio of cake to frosting is ½ cup to 2 tablespoons of frosting.
+It may differ depending on your cake, so always start with less frosting.

-• To get a tie-dye design layer the chocolate on top of each other in the glass and slowly swirl the chocolate.
-To get the splatter effect, drizzle the chocolate slowly on top of the dry layer of chocolate.
+• To create a tie-dye design, layer the chocolate on top of each other in the glass and slowly swirl it.
+To create the splatter effect, drizzle the chocolate slowly on top of the dry layer.

 Reader Interactions